18 Functions

 }

-This doesn’t make testing or debugging any easier, but it does reduce duplicated code in.
+This doesn’t make testing or debugging any easier, but it does reduce duplicated code in the server function.

 We could of course add session to the arguments of the function: